 Attendees at the U.S. Chamber of Commerce forum understand the importance of education, and by saying this they are aware the associated programs that go along with education, such as our federal financial aid systems, need to be fixed so students who choose to go to college can actually do so and complete their degrees.

 Education reform is a key to solving quite a few of our nation’s problems when you look at it from an economic perspective.
+Making sure that schools have good PR is also an important aspect.
+Companies like GK & Partners offer education PR which, can greatly help improve a schools reputation.
 Reviewing all aspects of the higher education system will only better prepare our future generations and those involved in the system looking to enter the job force.
 This will, in return, create a greater number of confident and more informed citizens operating in a more productive environment.